Skip to main content

 Course-Development Grants

 Course Development Grants are available to support faculty as they create new community-engaged courses.
-For the 2024-25 academic year, we are going to support courses that center place-based justice.
-Faculty may use a Course Development Grant to revise a community-engaged course with a new emphasis on place, to adapt a course that currently has no community engagement, or to create a completely new course.
+Faculty may use a Course Development Grant to revise a community-engaged course with a new emphasis or new community partner, to adapt a course that currently has no community engagement, or to create a completely new course.

 Faculty members who receive a Course Development Grant will earn a $1,000 stipend for their preparatory work and be eligible for Course Operating Funds when the class is first offered.